Trelis 16.4 User Documentation

 Graphics Window- The current model will be displayed here.
 Graphical picking and view transformations are done here.

 Command Panel - Most Trelis commands are available through the command panels.
-The panels are arranged topologically, by mode.

 Command Line Workspace - The command line workspace contains both the Trelis command and error windows.
 The command window is used to enter Trelis commands and view the output.
 The error window is used to view Trelis errors.